ClondonoM/react-css-crypto-converter/README.md

 ## react-css-crypto-converter

 Crypto Converter App allows you to convert the value of any cryptocurrency from the market cap top 20 to the price of a currency such as the Dollar, Euro, British Pound or Colombian peso.
-This application uses data from cryptocompare.com API
+This application uses data from cryptocompare.com API.
+It was created with react and styled components

 ## Getting Started with Vite React App